You can view, apply for and review your professional development courses in health and applied sciences here.

 Assessment

-On successful completion of the assessment, you will receive transferable credits (ECTS).
+On successful completion, you will receive transferrable credits (ECTS).

 Content